CarlaBuongiorno/MilestoneProject1/README.md

 - [Autoprefixer CSS online](https://autoprefixer.github.io/) was used to add vendor prefixes.

 ### Resources
-- [Code Instutute](https://codeinstitute.net/) was the main source of information used to create this project.
+- [Code Institute](https://codeinstitute.net/) was the main source of information used to create this project.
 - [Code Institute 'Slack' Community](https://slack.com/intl/en-no/) for their general assistance and feedback.
 - [Stack Overflow](https://stackoverflow.com/) was used as a general source of knowledge.
 - [w3schools](https://www.w3schools.com/default.asp) was used as a general source of knowledge.
 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used throughout the completion of this project to debug, test sizes and layout, and to check responsiveness.
 - [Am I responsive](http://ami.responsivedesign.is/) was used to for the screen shot of the Mockup image in this README.md file.
 - [CSS Tricks](https://css-tricks.com/fluid-width-video/) was used as a general resource, and expecially for the 'Fluid Video width' - to make the video responsive.
-- [Bootstrap Essentials](https://ajgreaves.github.io/bootstrap-grid-demo/) by Anna Greaves for better Bootrap Grid and responsive understanding.
+- [Bootstrap Essentials](https://ajgreaves.github.io/bootstrap-grid-demo/) by Anna Greaves for better Bootsrap Grid and responsive understanding.
-- [Using the Bootstrap 4 Grid | BOOTSTRAP 4 TUTORIAL](https://www.youtube.com/watch?v=qmPmwdshCMw) YouTube video tutorial for better Bootrap Grid and responsive understanding.
+- [Using the Bootstrap 4 Grid | BOOTSTRAP 4 TUTORIAL](https://www.youtube.com/watch?v=qmPmwdshCMw) YouTube video tutorial for better Bootsrap Grid and responsive understanding.
 - [MS1 Planning Session](https://www.youtube.com/watch?v=sH0m9N875SU&) YouTube tutorial by Jim Lynx for guidance on how to get started on this project.
-- [Make a README](https://www.makeareadme.com/) was used as a guide for making this README file.
+- [Make a README](https://www.makeareadme.com/) was used as a guide for making this README.md file.

 ## 5. Testing
 Various tools and validators were used to check that the site works well.
 Initially a few errors and suggestions resulted after running the URL through these tools and validators, but after correcting and implementing these errors and suggestions, all tests resulted positively.